amitkumardube/terraform-deep-dive/README.md

     - File , environment variable , var option.
 - The variable precedence is as below.
     - Environment(least) , file , var option (most).
+- A vriable can be marked sensitive using argument sensitive = true.
+Any sensitive variable will not display in plain text while running plan and apply but will display in plain text in state file.

 <b> Workspaces in terraform </b>
 - Workspaces help in managing multiple environment.